-The birth control pill is safe for most women, but all medicines have some risks and side effects.
+The birth control pill is safe for most people, but all medicines have some risks and side effects.
 Your doctor will help you figure out if the pill is safe for you.

 Is the birth control pill safe?

-Chances are the pill will be totally safe for you — most people can take it with no problems.
-It's been around for more than 50 years, and millions of people have used it safely.
+There’s a good chance the pill will be totally safe for you — most people can take it with no problems.
+The pill has been around for more than 50 years, and millions of people have used it safely.